staslev/LeetCode-refactored/README.md

 A nice way to quantify this cognitive load is a metric called [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
 This metric can be computed in IntelliJ by running an inspection fittingly named *"over complex method"*.
 Running this inspection on the original LeetCode solutions produced complexity warnings time after time.
 Running it on the solutions present here did not.

-[Recent studies](https://par.nsf.gov/servlets/purl/10090357) on program comprehension also indicate that poor source code lexicon (e.g., identifier naming, name-intent inconsistencies, etc.) has a negative effect on code readability.
+Kind colleagues pointed out [studies](https://par.nsf.gov/servlets/purl/10090357) on program comprehension which indicate that poor source code lexicon (e.g., identifier naming, name-intent inconsistencies, etc.) has a negative effect on code readability.
 This implies that storing valuable information in a variable named `i` may not be the best idea when considering code readability.

 ### Dude, do you even know what TLDR means?

 Damn.